marianaWest/duduPokemon/README.md

 **Example:**

-To install {YOUR_PROJECT_NAME} locally, please follow the steps below:
+To install Dudu Pokemon locally:
-  - Clone repo to your machine
+  - Clone repo to your machine;
-  - Open the root of the project and install all dependencies with `npm i` / `yarn`
-  - Project has various scripts to run:
-    - `npm start` - running local version
-    - `npm run test` - run tests
+  - Get an API key at (https://pokeapi.co/)

 # What I have learned

-[Tell more about what you have learned while building this project] It was also an opportunity to draw a vector portrait of my nephew.
+I learned how to use fetch and connect to the Poke API.
+It was also an opportunity to draw a vector portrait of my nephew.

-**Example:**

-While I was building {YOUR_PROJECT_NAME} I have learned the fundamentals of React and Redux.
-I learned what is the difference between React Context API and Redux, and what works best for my current application.
-I have used Reat hooks like useEffect, useState.
-It was my first project using TypeScript and I have learned a lot about TypeScript type definitions and fundamentals.

-# What issues have I faced and how I resolved them

-[Tell what was hard in the process of building the project.
-Tell about where have you feel stuck and how did you overcome this.]

-**Example:**

-When I tried to connect to the third-party API, I was not sure how to use fetch and what is the difference between async/await, what are Promises and how to use them.
-After some Googling I found out the MDN documentation about async/await and tried to use it in practice - it worked!

 # Source

-[Is this project was part of the course?
-Is it your own idea?
-Is it came from community?]

-**Example:**

-This project is done as part of the SheCodes course curriculum.
+This project was done as part of the 100Devs course curriculum and it's based on Mayanwolfe's VOD on YouTube.

-# ---- TEMPLATE ENDS HERE ----

-This is definitely way better than your generic Create React App README.
-Use it, make your projects stand out from the rest.

-# Contribution

-Feel free to contribute in any way possible.
-To contribute, please do the following:

-- `git clone` this repo
-- Go to the root folder of this project and checkout to another branch
-- `git checkout {your-nickname}-rename-title
-- Do your stuff
-- `git add .`
-- `git commit -m "any descriptive message"`
-- `git push origin {your-nickname}-rename-title`
-- Submit a PR for review

-# For beginners with love